Graduation ceremonies draw thousands despite pandemic fears

 Some, mostly smaller schools have held traditional commencements for entire classes.
 But Spain Park and Hoover are two of the largest, top-ranked state schools.
 Both are in a heavily populated area, making such ceremonies all the more risky, critics said.

 As a precaution, students are being given face masks, along with instructions not to hug friends, exchange high fives, toss caps or linger afterward.
-Tickets are limited to four per student, and everyone present will be told they must wear a face covering.
+Tickets are limited to four students each, and everyone present must wear a face covering.

 Still, the numbers of potential attendees are daunting at a time when sporting events, concerts, and movies are still prohibited because of crowd concerns.